ambhangale/SEM-in-Ed-compendium/USEME.md

 ## What this repo contains.

-This repository holds, among other things, Rmarkdown scripts that contain learning materials for the graduate level course 'Structural Equation Modeling in Education', as a part of the Research Master programme of the Research Institute of Child Devlopment and Education.
+This repository holds, among other things, RMarkdown scripts that contain learning materials for the graduate level course 'Structural Equation Modeling in Education', as a part of the Research Master program of the Research Institute of Child Development and Education.

 This content can be rendered into a 'gitbook' interactive book using the RStudio IDE.
 This requires the 'bookdown' package to be installed.